Oren Etzioni: Entrepreneurship

 As a faculty member Etzioni was also an active entrepreneur, founding multiple companies and pioneering multiple technologies including MetaCrawler (bought by Infospace), Netbot (bought by Excite in 1997 for $35 million), and ClearForest (bought by Reuters).
 He founded Farecast, a travel metasearch and price prediction site, which was acquired by Microsoft in 2008 for $115 million.
+Before founding Farecast, he developed a program originally called Hamlet, that used algorithms to identify patterns in airfare data using data-mining techniques.

 He also co-founded Decide.com, a website to help consumers make buying decisions using previous price history and recommendations from other users.
 Decide.com was bought by eBay in September, 2013.
 Etzioni is also a venture partner at the Madrona Venture Group.